jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The point of this story is that when a person confronts a problem today—from buying products to getting a job—we instinctively start with a genetic, cultural, or ethnic identity.
 Listen to any political speech; it will speak to "single mothers," "elderly voters," "new immigrants," or some other demographic group.
 I do not want to invalidate these identities, only to clarify something fundamental: in the realm of politics and economics, we are first and foremost users of tools.

-Some of these tools are biological, like speaking, but with the explosion of electronics, software, and so many other devices, most of our interactions with the world are now technological.
+Some of these tools are biological, like speaking or jogging, but with the explosion of electronics, software, and so many other devices, most of our interactions with the world involve at least some technology.
 Therefore, our primary identities should be defined by the tools at our disposal, and acquiring better tools to live happier lives ought to be our first priority.

-A technological identity is precisely what ideologies strip away from us.
+Yet this perspective is almost entirely absent from public discourse—a technological identity is precisely what ideologies strip away from us.

 For example, an ideologue seeing a hungry kid outside a pizzeria window might attribute the kid's situation to a personal failing—like being irresponsible with money—or systemic injustices—like family poverty or discrimination by the shop owner.
 Both perspectives are possible, but the fact that the kid might be struggling with a "verbal wheelchair" rarely occurs to people.
 This oversight happens not because they are unaware of disabilities, but because ideological interpretations are often our default lens when seeing problems in society.

 That should not be too surprising.
 Our ideologies have guided our mindsets for generations.
 Given the massive technological ecosystem we now enjoy, they have done an admirable job.
 Yet, conservatism, progressivism, and other belief systems were conceived centuries ago by people seeking to solve their society's problems, primarily addressing the hunger, illiteracy, and poverty of civilization before the Industrial Revolution.